Keyfactor/delinea-secretserver-pam/README.md

 ### Installation

-> [!IMPORTANT]
-> For the most up-to-date and complete documentation on how to install a PAM provider extension, please visit our [product documentation](https://software.keyfactor.com/Core-OnPrem/Current/Content/ReferenceGuide/Preparing%20Third%20Party%20PAM%20Providers%20to%20Work%20with.htm?Highlight=pam%20provider#InstallingCustomPAMProviderExtensions)

-To install Delinea Secret Server PAM Provider, it is recommended you install [kfutil](https://github.com/Keyfactor/kfutil). `kfutil` is a command-line tool that simplifies the process of creating PAM Types in Keyfactor Command.
+To install Delinea Secret Server PAM Provider, you must install [kfutil](https://github.com/Keyfactor/kfutil).
+Kfutil is a command-line tool that simplifies the process of creating PAM Types in Keyfactor Command, among many other useful automation features.